seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 nine sparrows for a penny, and his pia mater is not
 worth the nineth part of a sparrow.
 This lord,
 Achilles, Ajax, who wears his wit in his belly and
-his guts in his head, I’ll tell you what I say of
+his guts in his head, I'll tell you what I say of
 him.

 **ACHILLES**
 What?

 **THERSITES**
-I say, this Ajax–
+I say, this Ajax--

 *Ajax offers to beat him*